effectivehomeoffice/effectivehomeoffice.com/setup-zoom-as-virtual-team-room/README.md

 However, it lacks support for a virtual team room, where everyone can join and leave at any time.
 Nobody wants to wait for a host to start a conference sessions.
+Try to minimize the steps and clicks to join online meetings.

 BTW: _Zoom Rooms_ is something entirely different.
 It is a solution for on-site conference rooms.